Pivot Array Items By A Key

 Observations

-• Pivoting Items By A Key.
-The pipeline does not use the source array field directly to provide the initial list of items for the $map operator to loop through.
-Instead, it uses the $setUnion operator to capture each unique device name from the array of readings.
+operator to capture each unique device name from the array of readings.
 This approach essentially allows you to group subsets of array items by a key.
-The array processing and grouping work is self-contained within each document for optimum aggregation performance.
+The array processing and grouping work is self-contained within each document for optimum aggregation performance. -